fiznool/tomspencer.dev/src/content/blog/2023-12-31-thoughts-on-expo.md

   - mobile-app
 comments: true
 description: After using Expo for the latter part of 2023, my impression of the project has changed for the better.
-pubDate: '2024-01-01T08:13:41.854Z'
+pubDate: '2023-12-31T08:13:41.854Z'
 title: 'Thoughts on Expo'
 ---

 I've been working with React Native professionally since 2018.
 During this time, I've watched Expo grow from a simple framework extension to a cornerstone in the React Native ecosystem.
-This article delves into how Expo has transformed the landscape of mobile app development with React Native, and outlines the reasons why I would recommend building a React Native app with Expo in 2024.
+As 2023 draws to a close, this article delves into how Expo has transformed the landscape of mobile app development with React Native, and outlines the reasons why I would recommend building a React Native app with Expo in 2024.

 ## Speed of getting started